 Sometimes Very Close to Nothing at All

-In situ intervention (with Aidan Celeste)
+24 hour in situ Intervention (with Aidan Celeste)

 Rooms on the south side of the house overlook the bay, those in the back have a view on the street.
 We make a camera obscura of every room in the house.
 We clean bits of the space, we combine there the memorabilia left behind.